 The first place I found a stamp was at Sky Tree, unfortunately I didn't have a notebook, so the first thing you need to do is get a notebook.
 Despite having several bookstores on site, the notebooks without a line I found are expensive and weird.
 I found the perfect notebook in a 100 yen store, and then I put a lot of stickers to hide the notebook logo.

-I went to different stations in Tokyo and got several stamps, I had to leave most stations, but I didn't spend because I used JRPass.
-I found some stamps that have nothing to do with location, anime characters, fish, buildings, etc. I made a video of my little stamp book and I'll leave it for you to watch below:
+I walked to various stations in Tokyo and got various stamps, I had to leave most of the stations, but I didn’t spend because I used the JRPass.
+I found some stamps nothing to do with local, anime characters, fish, estates, and so on.
+I made a video of my little stamp notebook and I will leave it for you to watch below: